kalebbroo/PlexBot/Docs/Setup/Installation.md

 These three are required.
 All other `.env` values have working defaults.
 See the [Configuration Guide](./Configuration.md) for the full list.

-### Step 3: Configure Application Settings
+### Step 3: Configure Application Settings *(Optional)*

-Copy the template:
+`config.fds` is **auto-created** from the template with sensible defaults when the bot starts for the first time.
+You don't need to do anything for default settings.

+To customize before first run, copy the template and edit it:

 ```bash
 cp RenameMe.config.fds config.fds
 ```

-The defaults work out of the box.
-Customize player style, progress bar, logging, etc. in `config.fds` as needed.
+Customize player style, progress bar, logging, etc. as needed.
 See the [Configuration Guide](./Configuration.md) for all options.

 ### Step 4: Run the Install Script